IRCraziestTaxi/typeorm-linq-repository/README.md

 ### Prerequisites

-A few things to note regarding this project:

-1. [TypeORM](https://github.com/typeorm/typeorm "TypeORM"), a code-first relational database ORM for typescript, is the foundation of this project.
+[TypeORM](https://github.com/typeorm/typeorm "TypeORM"), a code-first relational database ORM for typescript, is the foundation of this project.
 If you are unfamiliar with TypeORM, I strongly suggest that you check it out.

-2. This project also relies on [ts-simple-nameof](https://github.com/IRCraziestTaxi/ts-simple-nameof "ts-simple-nameof"), another repository by IRCraziestTaxi.
-It consists of one very simple function that parses property names from lambda functions passed into queries.

-3. This project is meant to be used in typescript.
-The main point of this framework is to gain type safety for queries, which requires the use of typescript.
-If there is enough demand, a build compatible with javascript will be published, but in the meantime, it is offered as-is.
+### Important!

+This legacy version (0.1.x) of typeorm-linq-repository is not guaranteed to work with versions of typeorm beyond 0.1.0-alpha.10 and will not work with versions of typeorm starting with 0.1.0-alpha.20.
+You are advised to upgrade typeorm in order to continue using newer versions of typeorm-linq-repository.

 ## Installation
 To add typeorm-linq-repository and its dependencies to your project using NPM: